 VDIT is a radiologist owned and operated company that provides high quality, mobile ultrasound services to general practices, specialty practices and emergency clinics in the Austin area.
 In addition, VDIT conducts monthly radiology rounds at local practices, provides radioactive iodine therapy for hyperthyroid cats and has a growing teleradiology service (small animal radiographs, CT and MR).

 Compensation includes generous production-based pay, a complete package of benefits (401K with company contributions, health insurance, disability insurance, liability insurance, CE stipend, and professional dues), and a relocation allowance.
-An experienced administrative assistant handles all scheduling, report distribution and billing to allow our radiologists to focus on imaging and work efficiently.
+Experienced administrative assistants handle all scheduling, report distribution and billing to allow our radiologists to work efficiently and focus on imaging.